Chips production line. Frequently asked questions.

-Chips production line.
-How to fry pellets, preserve the taste of the product and to maintain the equipment?
+How to fry pellets, preserve the taste and to maintain the equipment?

 What are pellet chips?

-What are the pellets for chips, corn sticks and snacks made of?
+What are the pellets for chips, corn sticks made of?

 Pellets are made using extrusion technology of gelatinization of cereals, starch, flour and potatoes, after which the product is dried to a residual moisture content of 8-11%.
-Gelatinized starches like flour paste and have certain properties that provide an increase in the volume of pellets during frying.
-Making of flour paste occurs when the moisture in the product decreases.
+Gelatinized starches like flour paste and have certain properties that provide an increase in the volume of ready-to-cook food during frying.
+Making of flour paste occurs when the moisture decreases.
 In other words, making flour paste is the process of hydrothermal destruction of the starch, and gelatinization is the process of mechano thermal destruction, which is carried out due to the heating of the product at a given temperature and humidity.
-Pellets are made of potato, wheat, corn and multi-grain raw materials of various shapes — flat circle, square, corrugated rectangle, profile, pretzel, crab, oval, straw, stick, 3D pillow, etc. The pellet has a long guaranteed shelf life (1.5 years), but also can be stored for more than 10 years.
+Semi-processed goods are made of potato, wheat, corn and multi-grain raw materials of various shapes — flat circle, square, corrugated rectangle, profile, pretzel, crab, oval, straw, stick, 3D pillow, etc. The pellet has a long guaranteed shelf life (1.5 years), but also can be stored for more than 10 years.

 How to fry pellet snacks?

-The main technological process in the production of pellet chips snacks is frying, i.e. short-term processing of pellets in oil heated to 170-200 ° C. The water contained in the pellets quickly turns into steam.
+The main technological process in the production of snacks is frying, i.e. short-term processing of product in oil heated to 170-200 ° C. The water contained in the product quickly turns into steam.

 The steam escaping to the outside destroys the pellet tissue, forming a bulge and a lot of voids and increasing the volume by 2-4 times.
 Blistering is closely related to pellet thickness and moisture content.
 At the same time, a process of rapid and intensive dehydration is carried out, in which 2-3% of moisture remains in the manufactured products.
 The presence of voids is responsible for the crisp texture of the chips.
 In their absence, the pellets become tough after roasting.
-However, when roasting, for example, corn pellets, the firmness of the product after roasting is preserved and this is not a disadvantage of the product and is even liked by consumers.
+However, when roasting, for example, corn semi-processed goods, the firmness after roasting is preserved and this is not a disadvantage and is even liked by consumers.

 What is the oil consumption for frying on your chip line?

-During the frying process the pellets absorb oil in such an amount that its concentration in the final product can be 16 — 30% and depends on the type of pellets, therefore, fat is an essential component that determines the taste of chips.
+During the frying process the pellets absorb oil in such an amount that its concentration in the final product can be 16 — 30% and depends on the type, therefore, fat is an essential component that determines the taste of chips.
 Factors contributing to good consistency and normal oil content in finished products are as follows:

 - Oil temperature 185-195°C